 The size of your dream greatly determines what you will achieve in life.

 Small dreams ensure you achieve small things while big dreams make you achieve big things.
-All individuals who made major achievements had big dreams.
+All great achievers had big dreams.

 Recently, I asked my friends and family members about their dreams, and I realized that we all have dreams but some of us have small dreams, while others have big ones.

 Besides my friends, I asked many other people about their dreams, and I realized the same thing: not everybody has a big dream.
-I, therefore, conducted a research on the world’s most influential people, and I tried to pinpoint the things that made them dream bigger.
+I, then studied the world’s most influential people to pinpoint the things that made them dream bigger.

-I also checked my dreams, my state of mind, my life experience, and I managed to realize the main factors that determine the size of our dreams.
+I also checked my dreams, my state of mind, my life experience and realized the main factors that determine the size of our dreams.

 Here are they